 Top Tips – Salt and Pepper Tofu

 Sichuan peppercorn salt is a great condiment and seasoning for Chinese food.
-This recipe will make more than enough Sichuan peppercorn salt.
+This recipe will make more than enough Sichuan peppercorn salt for several meals.
 You can store the left-over salt in an airtight jar for several weeks.
+(Having made the seasoning in bulk, you can make Salt and Pepper Tofu multiples times over the next few weeks with minimal work!!!)

 Recipe – Salt and Pepper Tofu